How Secured Credit Cards Help to Build a Good Credit Score

 For those salivating to find out which secured credit cards will best help repair their credit, here are five of our favorites:

-Most secured cards set a credit limit equal to the deposit, but, if your credit and income are good enough, Capital One® Secured MasterCard® will let you deposit as little as $49 or $99 to get a $200 spending limit.
+Most secured cards set a credit limit equal to the deposit, but, if your credit and income are good enough, the will let you deposit as little as $49 or $99 to get a $200 spending limit.

-Although the CD earns a variable interest rate, it’s not much (0.54% APY in 2016).
-In order to raise your credit limit, you’ll need to deposit more in the CD, which is actually a great savings tool.
+Although the CD earns a variable interest rate, it’s not much.
+To raise your credit limit, you’ll need to deposit more in the CD, which is a great savings tool.